sakkaku-dev/godot-template/.github/FEATURES.md

       - `BUTLER_API_KEY` and `ITCHIO_USER` env key needs to be set

 - `test` - run GUT test files inside the project on the master branch

-- `web` - manually deploy a web version to github pages
-  - github pages needs to be enabled on the repository